 Well-Drafted Prenuptial Agreements Protect Spousal Interests Regardless of Timing Issues

 The new law definitely changes the way courts enforce prenuptial agreements.
 However, as long as both parties abide by the legal requirements for drafting these contracts, they can still provide effective protections in the event they need to be enforced as part of the divorce process.
 Perhaps the most important requirement is to enlist the support of a lawyer with extensive experience in creating prenuptial agreements.

 Of course, the best possible outcome is a happy marriage that never requires the enforcement of a prenuptial agreement.
-However, at Riordan & Associates, LLC, we address every detail to help ensure that our clients do not experience financial surprises in the event their marriage does not work out as planned.
+However, at Riordan Family Law, we address every detail to help ensure that our clients do not experience financial surprises in the event their marriage does not work out as planned.
 Call us or use our convenient online contact form to learn how we can help protect your rights with this important document.